Have questions about your new hot tub? Crystal River Spas has the answer!

 The updated FAQ document is attached to this OMB and is also posted in the ACE section of the Extranet.
-While the information provided in the FAQ document may be more detailed and technical than what many customers are looking for, we encourage you to review the document and to share it with your customers as you see fit.
+While the information provided in the FAQ document may be more detailed and technical, we encourage you to review the document and to share it with your customers as you see fit.

-Therefore, low Alkalinity will allow the pH to swing when other products with high or low pH are added to the water, high Alkalinity tends to increase the pH.
-That’s why there is Alkalinity increaser and not decreaser. pH goes up with Alkalinity going up. pH down will bring both down.
+Therefore, low Alkalinity will allow the pH to swing when other products with high or low pH are added to the water.
+The high Alkalinity tends to increase the pH.
+That’s why there is Alkalinity increasing and not decreasing. pH goes up with Alkalinity going up. pH down will bring both down.
 Low Alkalinity will not bring down pH by itself.
-So, you need a product, Alkalkinity Up, that will bring up the Alkalinity without bringing up the pH.
+So, you need a product like Alkalinity Up.
+This will bring up the Alkalinity without bringing up the pH.

 a) The floater is unable to control the rate at which the sanitizer is dissolved into the water.
 When a floater is first placed in a spa, the sanitizer level can be extremely high.
 High sanitizer levels can chemically burn or discolor the spa’s shell or the underside of the cover.
 Then, after a period of time, the sanitizer level dispensed by the floater will fall to near zero.